 - Bell’s Palsy: Bell’s Palsy that results in severe and lasting nerve damage may qualify an applicant for disability.

-If you suffer from a neurological disorder and you would like to discuss whether your individual condition may qualify for SSDI benefits, then contact Board Certified Social Security Disability Attorney Nick A. Ortiz at (888) 321-8131 for a free case evaluation.
+If you suffer from a neurological disorder and you would like to discuss whether your individual condition may qualify for SSDI benefits, then contact Social Security Disability attorney Nick A. Ortiz at (888) 321-8131 for a free case evaluation.